RonBulaon/nsdJourney/tipsandtricks.md

 # Tips and Tricks
-Realization and study habits I used through the course.
+Realizations and study habits I used through the course.

 * Watch video tutorials 2x speed or more.
 * Read the lecture ahead and do the exercises (or labs) before the scheduled lecture.